Sec-Mini-Projects/FlyOnAShellCode/README.md

 # FlyOnAShellCode

+Created by: Sec-Mini-Projects (2015) under the MIT License - See "LICENSE" for Details.

 ##Description:

-Created by: Sec-Mini-Projects (2015) under the MIT License - See "LICENSE" for Details.
+Starts the execution of a vulnerable program with optional command line parameters and hooks the API names read from a text file.
+When these API calls are hit, the program will constantly run until return and check the return address for shellcode like characteristics.

+**I don't claim this program to be 100% stable, but have had a lot of success in the past.**

 ##Warnings